Making the Persimmon Tree

 Creating the composition

 Once I had a few elements on hand, I began to sketch out possible compositions.
-The only thing I really knew at this point was that I wanted something with clean lines and a sense of sparseness.
-After seeing some photos of a nuthatch pose, I decided on an outline and began to connect the parts together.
+The only thing I really knew at this point was that I wanted something with clean lines and a sense of sparseness, as in traditional bird-and-flower painting:

 Details of the wax sculpture